How your personal information is used and managed

 - provide services to help us run our business;

-- take appropriate action about suspected unlawful activity or serious misconduct;
+- take appropriate action about suspected fraudulent or unlawful activity or serious misconduct;

 - take loan recovery action for us; or